ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 I kept the most difficult one for last.
 On the other hand, it is also the most interesting.
-I hand Terraform a *Swagger* definition of my api.
+I hand Terraform a *Swagger* definition of my API.
 You can also do this without Swagger, but then you will have to specify a lot more resources.

 The swagger API definition looks as follows: